 What are the causes of folic acid deficiency?

-- Not eating enough foods containing folic acid is the most common cause.
+- Not eating enough foods containing folic acid (folate) is the most common cause.
 This occurs most often in elderly people who do not eat well.
 Another group who often don't eat properly are people who are alcohol-dependent.
 Foods which are high in folic acid include broccoli, Brussels sprouts, asparagus, peas, chickpeas and brown rice.
 Other useful sources include fortified breakfast cereals, beans, some bread, oranges and bananas.

 - Pregnancy causes reserves of folic acid in your body to be used by the growing baby.
 You are at risk of becoming low in folic acid during the later stages of pregnancy, particularly if you do not eat well during pregnancy.

 - Some inflammatory conditions can lead to low folic acid levels - for example, severe Crohn's disease.
-This is less common though.
+However, this is less common.

 - Some medicines interfere with folic acid.
 Therefore, you may need to take extra folic acid whilst taking certain medicines.
-For example, colestyramine, sulfasalazine, methotrexate and some anticonvulsant medicines used to treat epilepsy.
+These include colestyramine, sulfasalazine, methotrexate and some anticonvulsant medicines used to treat epilepsy.

 What is the treatment for folic acid deficiency?

 Treatment is easy and is by taking a tablet of folic acid (folate) each day.
 You need to take this until the anaemia is corrected and the folic acid stores in the body are built up (usually for about four months).
 You may need advice on diet to stay well and the tablets can be stopped if your diet improves.
 You may need to continue with treatment if a poor diet was not the cause of folic acid deficiency.
 For example, if you have sickle cell disease you may need a folic acid tablet each day indefinitely.